Portsmouth, Ohio: Guinness World Records

 Portsmouth's leaders and citizens have organized to win certification for several Guinness World Records for the city.
 In 2018, the "Friends Plant Portsmouth" participants shattered the record for the most people simultaneously potting plants.
 Later that year, Portsmouth beat Waukesha, Wisconsin, the previous world record holder, for the most people simultaneously Christmas caroling, which now stands at 1,822 carolers.
 They also beat the previous record for most people wrapping Christmas presents simultaneously.

+Sports

+Portsmouth had a series of semi-pro football teams in the 1920s and 1930s, the most notable being the Portsmouth Shoe-Steels, whose roster included player-coach Jim Thorpe.